 How to Buy Bitcoin at CoinBase.com - Step by Step

-4 - Once verification is complete, you will be able to fund your exchange account with USD and from there you can make your first purchase of Bitcoin.
-At first, there will be little other verification needed, but as you get more vested and involved, spending and buying more, Coinbase will need more and more verification, asking you to verify your Identity and proof of residence.
+- Once verification is complete, you will be able to fund your exchange account with USD and from there you can make your first purchase of Bitcoin.
+At first, there will be little other verification needed, but as you get more involved, spending and buying more, Coinbase will need more and more verification, asking you to verify your identity and proof of residence.

-Linking of a bank account is just one of the options you can use to buy Bitcoin at a place like Coinbase, you would have noticed when selecting a payment method that there was also an option to buy with a credit card.
+Linking of a bank account is just one of the options you can use to buy Bitcoin at a place like Coinbase.
+You may have noticed when selecting a payment method that there was also an option to buy with a credit card.

 This option has its advantages, but it also has a few drawbacks.
 Firstly, there is less waiting and verification with buying Bitcoin with a credit card, it is almost instant.
 However, there is also a limit on the amount of digital currency you can buy, and the associated fees with using a credit card anywhere also come into play.